knhcr/bash-like-ls-for-powershell/README.md

 Notice:
-For redirect or pipe, you must use with the pass through option (-L) or -1 option.
-Basically this function returns nothing, because this function internally calls 'Write-Host' instead of 'Write-Output'.
+For redirect or pipe, you must use with the pass through option (-L) or -1 without -F, -C option.
-When used with -1 (without -c) option, this function returns a string array of the file names.
+When used with -L option, this function simply calls Get-ChildItem, so returns an array of FileSystemInfo objects.
-When used with -l option, this function simply calls Get-ChildItem, so returns an array of FileSystemInfo objects.
+When used with -1 option, this function returns a string array of the file names.

-Author:
+Version : 1.0.1
-knhcr
+Author: knhcr
 ```